Actindo-AG/Documentation/Core1Platform/HelpAndSupport/02_CreateTicket.md

 - The main account is not reachable
 - Products show incorrect information on the frontend

-> [INFO] Before creating a ticket, it may be useful to first check whether another users have not already reported the discovered issue.
+> [Info] Before creating a ticket, it may be useful to first check whether another users have not already reported the discovered issue.
 To do this, you can check the *Consulting* (MPS agreement (Managed Professional Services)) or the *Support* (older agreement) module.